Worship at St. Luke’s

 St. Luke's offers the ancient practice of daily prayer and daily Eucharist Wednesday through Saturday.
 Praying the Daily Office (Morning and Evening Prayer) continues a tradition stretching back thousands of years of setting aside time for God during our busy and often hectic lives.

-Morning Prayer is held at 8:30 a.m. and Evening Prayer is held at 4:00 p.m., Wednesday through Saturday.
+Morning Prayer with Holy Communion is held at 9:00 a.m. and Evening Prayer is held at 4:00 p.m., Wednesday through Saturday.

 The Eucharist (also called Communion or the Great Thanksgiving) is the oldest spiritual practice of the Christian Church.
 We celebrate Communion together every Sunday, but also remember Christ's command to "do this in remembrance of me" during the week.

-St. Luke's offers the Daily Eucharist at 9:00 a.m. (following Morning Prayer), Wednesday through Saturday.
+St. Luke's offers the Daily Eucharist with Morning Prayer at 9:00 a.m., Wednesday through Saturday.

 The sacrament of Christian marriage is a solemn covenant between two people in the presence of God and the community.
 In the Episcopal Church, at least one of the people being married is required to be a baptized Christian.
 You do not need to be a member of the parish to be married at St. Luke’s, but all couples are asked to participate in at least three counseling sessions and a liturgy rehearsal with St. Luke’s clergy.
 All weddings at St. Luke’s must use the liturgy outlined in the Book of Common Prayer.